surmon-china/surmon-china.github.io/projects/vue-awesome-swiper/nuxt/README.md

 </template>
 ```

-However, the `<client-only>` component will cause any of them to not be output during server rendering.
+However, the `<client-only>` component will cause anything to not be output during server rendering.
 If your content is more important and requires SEO, this may not meet your expectations.

-Therefore, vue-awesome-swiper has a built-in directive to render Swiper on the client.
-The biggest benefit of the directive is that the server can still output the original HTML when rendering, so that the search engine can correctly capture the target content.
+Therefore, `vue-awesome-swiper` has a built-in `directive` to render Swiper on the client.
+The biggest benefit of the `directive` is that the server can still output the original HTML when rendering, so that the search engine can correctly capture the target content.

 ### Directive